Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

-Let us analyze the classification of deformations of a classical system preserving a symmetry of the system.
-Let us assume that the system is described by an odd vector field $Q$ obeying $\{Q,Q\}=0$ on supermanifold $M$ and that the symmetry is specified by L$\ity$ action of the Lie algebra of $\g$.
-This means that we can consider the differential module $(Vect (M), \TQ)$ as L$\ity$ $\g$-module.
-We would like to deform simultaneously the vector field $Q$ and the L $\ity$ action specified by the ghost dependent vector field $q$. {\it We will show that the infinitesimal deformations are classified by elements of cohomology $H^{\bullet}(\g, (Vect (M), \TQ))$ of Lie algebra $\g$ with coefficients in differential L$\ity$ $\g$-module $(Vect (M), \TQ)$.} To prove this statement we notice that $Q$ and $q$ are combined in the ghost dependent vector field $\tilde q$, hence the deformation we are interested in can be considered as the deformation of $\tilde q$ that preserves the relation (\ref {tq}).
+Let us analyze classification of infinitesimal deformations of a classical system compatible with symmetries of the system.
+We assume that the system is described by an odd vector field $Q$ obeying $[Q,Q]=0$ on a supermanifold $M$ and the Lie algebra of symmetries $\g$ acts in L$\ity$ fashion on $M$.
+Then the complex $(Vect (M), Q)$ as L$\ity$ $\g$-module.
+We would like to deform simultaneously the vector field $Q$ and the L$\ity$ action specified by the ghost dependent vector field $q$. {\it We shall show that the infinitesimal deformations are classified by elements of cohomology $\rH^{\bullet}(\g, (Vect (M), Q))$ of Lie algebra $\g$ with coefficients in differential L$\ity$ $\g$-module $(Vect (M), Q)$.} To prove this statement we notice that $Q$ and $q$ are combined in the ghost dependent vector field $\tilde q$, hence the deformation we are interested in can be considered as the deformation of $\tilde q$ that preserves the relation (\ref {tq}).
 In other words this deformation should obey

-This condition means that $\delta {\tilde q}$ is a cocycle specifying an element of cohomology group at hand (see (\ref {CN}).
-It is easy to see that cohomologous cocycles specify equivalent deformations.
+This condition means that $\delta {\tilde q}$ is a $d_c$-cocycle (\ref {CN})).
+It is easy to see that cohomologous cocycles specify equivalent deformations and $\rH^{\bullet}(\g, (Vect (M), Q))$ is in one-to-one correspondence with the infinitesimal deformations of our objects.

 It is important to emphasize that commutation relations of the new symmetry generators are deformed (even if we have started with genuine action of $\g$ we can obtain a weak action after the deformation).
 Nevertheless on shell, i.e. after restriction to $Sol/\sim$, commutation relations do not change.